-(iii) Any item that would satisfy a criterion expressed in paragraphs (i) or (ii) of this definition, but for to meet Federal Government requirements.
+(B) Minor modifications of a type not customarily available in the commercial marketplace made to meet Federal Government requirements.
 "Minor modifications" means modifications that do not significantly alter the non-governmental function or essential physical characteristics of an item or component, or change the purpose of a process or computer software.
 Factors to be considered in determining whether a modification is minor include the value and size of the modification and the comparative value and size of the final product.
 Dollar values and percentages may be used as guideposts, but are not conclusive evidence that a modification is minor;